MatanAviav/RGB-Console/README.md

 ### 5. Colored Underlined Text:
-Note: you can run `ColoredConsole run underline examples` for a quick tutorial.<br />
+Note: you can run `RGBConsole run underline examples` for a quick tutorial.<br />
 For colored underlined text use functions with `underline` prefix.<br />
 For example, calling `underlineYellow('Some Text')` will output:
 >![img.png](images2/img.png)